SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 ### Development Contributing Guidelines

-In addition to the guidelines covered in the Development Environment Setup Instructions, please ensure to adhere to the following principles and procedures while developing code for SORMAS:
+In addition to the guidelines covered in the Development Environment Setup Instructions, please ensure to adhere to the following principles and procedures while developing code for SORMAS.

+#### Rules for source code

 1. Remember to always apply code formatting and import reordering for all classes you work on; we recommend to use the Save Actions plugin as described in the setup instructions instead of manually executing these steps.
 2. Some code formatting rules can't be enforced by the code formatter.
 Please make sure to write your code in accordance to the following rules: